applewoodsmokedham/metagraph/memory-bank/productContext.md

 ## Project Purpose

 METHANE (Method Exploration, Testing, and Analysis eNvironment) is an interactive, developer-friendly playground and documentation hub designed specifically to facilitate exploration, testing, and integration of Alkanes metaprotocol and Sandshrew API methods on the Bitcoin blockchain.
 It serves as a critical tool for Bitcoin developers who need to work with smart contract functionality on Bitcoin.
+With the addition of wallet integration, it now also provides a complete environment for testing real transactions and interacting with the Bitcoin blockchain using actual wallets.

 ## Problems Solved